 If you are required to participate in Early Start, you have several ways to satisfy this requirement:

-Retest and earn a qualifying score on the required tests (see minimal score requirements for tests listed in questions 2 and 3).
+Retest and earn a qualifying score on the required tests within the set deadlines (see minimal score requirements for tests listed in questions 2 and 3).
 Remember: Submitting SAT and ACT scores to CSUDH can help you satisfy your placement and Early Start requirements.
 Note: The EPT may only be taken once.

 Earn a score of three or above on AP exams.